 2. Head out without a tow-line.

-Unfortunately, most are not equipped for towing.
+Unfortunately, most modern yachts and boats are not equipped for towing.
 You may end up using your actor rode since many boats don’t have the room to carry a permanent towline.
 A nylon line is ideal for towing because it eases the loads on the cleats and absorbs the shocks.

 However, a nylon towline will be subjected to chafing and loading, which will make it quickly heat up and melt – literally.
-In this case, be prepared to lubricate the towline.
+In this case, make preparations to lubricate the towline.
 The traditional grease normally used is lard, but if you find yourself stranded and waiting on a tow, use anything slippery you can find on board, such as vaseline, engine oil, and sunscreen.

 3. Keep the tow-line long.